Learning Deep Tree-based Retriever for Efficient Recommendation: Theory and Method

 \subsubsection{The Induced Loss Function}

-Under the above label rectification method, instead of converting each layer's labels into a one-hot vector, the default value of $1$ is replaced with a positive real number.
-To adapt to the label rectification method and utilize the property of Bregman divergence again, the following loss function is proposed:
+With label rectification, the target vector for each layer is no longer a one-hot vector; instead, the target label is now a real number $\tilde{z}_i^j$.
+To adapt to the label rectification and still utilize the property of Bregman divergence, the following loss function is proposed: